 Phone (Front desk): 440-564-9144

 The marina is located off the road to the campground and offers canoe, row boat, kayak, and electric motor rentals.
 A small store sells food, fishing supplies, and bait.
 A public boat launching ramp and parking area are available for your use as well as a small picnic area.
-The marina hours change seasonally.
-As of August 2019 they are:
+The marina is currently closed for the season.

 Marina Picnic Shelter